 In 1901, President William McKinley was assassinated.
 The Secret Service was asked to add “protecting the president” to their list of responsibilities to prevent further presidential deaths.
 Over time, the Secret Service has delegated some of its duties to newly formed government agencies such as the FBI, IRS, CIA, ATF, and DEA.
 They maintained their role in disrupting counterfeit currency and presidential protection.
-If you want to read books on secret service, follow me.

-5 Books On Secret Service (Spy & Crime Thriller)
+10 Books On Secret Service (Spy & Crime Thriller)

 Although the Secret Service is currently part of the Department of Homeland Security, they were within the Treasury Department as late as 2003.
 There have been four assassination attempts and one presidential death in their role as security.
 The department has come under fire for many problematic incidents in recent years.
 These included allowing intruders to reach the White House in 2014 and allegedly ordering prostitutes outside the country.

 Besides protecting the President, they are also used as security for many potential political targets.
 The Secret Service is one of the US government’s most variable agencies.
 In their history, they’ve tackled nearly every type of criminal activity.
-Do you want to know more about them?
-Here, I will review 5 spy thriller books about secret service.
-Let’s go!

 1. On Her Majesty’s Secret Service (James Bond Series, Book 11)

-The first few passages of the book take place in a non-chronological fashion.
-The first chapter is Bond observing a gorgeous young woman as she steps into the sea with clearly no intention of coming back out again, and Bond saves her.
+The first chapter is about Bond observing a gorgeous young woman as she steps into the sea with clearly no intention of coming back out again, and Bond saves her.
 Then, we get some details of the events that led these two people to this point.
 Bond is entangled in Operation Bedlam, searching for SPECTRE and its leader, Blofeld.

 Bond is so determined to keep his cover and doesn’t come to the aid of his colleague, even though he knows that his colleague will probably be tortured and killed.
-He understands that this mission is more important than this one man, and hearing his thought process as he makes these decisions is fantastic.
+He understands that this mission is more important than this one man, and hearing his thoughts as he makes these decisions is fantastic.

 Author: Ian Fleming